Jack Russell Terrier: Description

 Due to their working nature, Jack Russell terriers remain much as they were some 200 years ago.
-They are sturdy, tough, and tenacious, measuring 10–15 in at the withers, and weigh 14–18 lb.
+They are sturdy, rugged, and tenacious, measuring 10–15 in at the withers, and weighing 14–18 lb.
 The body length must be in proportion to the height, and the dog should present a compact, balanced image.
 Predominantly white in colouration (more than 51%) with black and/or brown and/or tan markings, they exhibit either a smooth, rough or a combination of both which is known as a broken coat.
 A broken-coated dog may have longer hair on the tail or face than that which is seen on a smooth-coated dog.